-It’s the middle of the night but the traffic on the M30, Madrid’s main motorway, still buzzes by at high speed giving a 24-7 hum to a town known for its night owl culture and an exorbitant amount of places to visit and things to do.
-But aside from Madrid’s highway of activity, there are still enough quiet tourist sights like green parks and warm benches in Spain’s capital city’s plentiful plazas for those not blessed with hyperactivity.
+It’s the middle of the night but traffic on the M30, Madrid’s main motorway, still buzzes by at high speed giving the town a 24-7 hum.
+Known for its night owl culture and with plentiful tourist sites and good eats, it is a great city to explore.
+Don’t worry though, despite Madrid’s hive of activity, there are still enough quiet sights like green parks, art galleries and warm benches in Spain’s capital for those not blessed with hyperactivity.
 The city loves an active life, day and night.

 Walking tour of Madrid’s famous sites

 Planning to walk around Madrid visiting its tourist spots?
 The place to start is the Puerta del Sol.
-A busy hub of shops, patisseries (footballer David Beckham supposedly bought his treats in one on the corner) and where to spot the famous bear and the strawberry tree sculpture, a modern interpretation of Madrid’s ancient coat of arms.
-This is officially the centre of Spain for the radial network of the road system.
+A busy hub of shops, patisseries, you can also spot the famous bear and the strawberry tree sculpture, a modern interpretation of Madrid’s ancient coat of arms.
+This is officially the centre of Spain for the radial network of the national road system.
 Step onto a plaque (Km 0) celebrating this!

-Top 10 Things to See and Do in Madrid
+Top 10 Things of What to See and Do in Madrid, Spain

 - Boat in El Retiro Park